BlyatBoio/Complete_Cubesat_Codebase/Avionics/Bootloader-Files/README.txt

     rename fseventd to .fseventd (github doesent like uploading files with . at the start) hit CTRL S for good luck, unplug replug in the Pico and it should be functional

-IMPORTANT: USE THE EXACT FILE INCLUDED IN THIS REPOSITORY OR VERSION:__ NO OTHER VERSION OF THE BOOT LOADER WILL FUNCITON WITH THE REST OF THE CODEBASE!!!!
+IMPORTANT: USE THE EXACT FILE INCLUDED IN THIS REPOSITORY OR VERSION:8.0.3 NO OTHER VERSION OF THE BOOT LOADER WILL FUNCITON WITH THE REST OF THE CODEBASE!!!!
 EVEN THE .UTF FROM THE PI-PICO SITE ITSELF WILL DOWNLOAD AN INCOMPATABLE VERSION